 Postpartum anxiety can be pretty common among new moms as well.
 I remember reading that some parents watched their baby while sleeping to make sure they were breathing.
 And knew I wasn’t going to be like that.
 But I was wrong.
 I still find myself checking on him at night, trying to see if his chest is rising and falling when he’s sleeping.
-We ended up getting an Owlet Smart Sock (HIGHLY recommend) to ease my mind after not being able to sleep well for the first few weeks.

 Being a new mom in the middle of a pandemic just adds even more anxiety into the mix.
 I gave birth to my son in Hawaii, where the numbers were pretty controlled and it felt generally safer than the rest of the United States.
 But, I found myself anxious to the point of anxiety attacks at the thought of anyone coming near my son.
 Even going to a grocery store made me anxious because people were closer than I was comfortable with.
 I was afraid to leave the house.